arangodb/arangodb/Documentation/InstallationManual/Compiling.md

     /var/lib/arangodb

-The arango shell will be installed in
+The ArangoShell will be installed in

     /usr/local/bin/arangosh

+When upgrading from a previous version of ArangoDB, please make sure you inspect ArangoDB's log file after an upgrade.
+It may also be necessary to start ArangoDB with the `--upgrade` parameter once to perform required upgrade or initialisation tasks.

 Devel Version{#CompilingDevel}
 ==============================